Over the last decade, cryptocurrencies have become extremely popular. These digital currencies are now an integral part of global economics.

-Most importantly, Litecoin has reduced transaction processing speeds and offers four times the total supply of Bitcoin.
-Litecoin is forked on the original Bitcoin project, which means both Bitcoin and Litecoin have a similar basic code.
+Most importantly, Litecoin reduced transaction processing speeds and offers four times the total supply of Bitcoin.
+It is forked on the original Bitcoin project, which means both Bitcoin and Litecoin have a similar basic code.

 While Bitcoin takes 10 minutes to create new blocks, Litecoin only takes 2.5 minutes.
 This change can reduce the time spent on individual transactions, which means users have to wait for less time for confirmations.

 The LTC coin has not become as expensive as Bitcoin, so people can still afford it.
 It is also more appropriate for smaller transactions.

 The downsides of Litecoin include the lack of a unique design and security concerns.

 Pros: Faster transaction processing feeds, more supply

 |December 31, 2017||$232.10|

 USD Coin (USDC) is another cryptocurrency pegged to the United States Dollar.
 This means the coin will always be equal to $1 while offering the standard benefits of a cryptocurrency.